Skip to main content

 • For secure embedding, you need to specify the allowed hosts.
 This ensures that your Veezoo content is only accessible from your designated, trusted domains.
 In our case this means add http://127.0.0.1:5000/ (local host) as an allowed origin.

-• Veezoo uses JWT for user authentication within Embedded Analytics.
+• Veezoo supports JWT for user authentication within Embedded Analytics.
 To enable secure access to relevant data and analytics, your application will have to generate a JWT on your server and pass it to Veezoo.
 For that to work, we need to configure in Veezoo Admin the public key for a private key that will be used by your application to sign the token.

 If you don't know how to create a key pair, follow the instructions displayed after clicking on Follow the steps below to generate a 2048-bit RSA key pair.
 Add the public key as text in the corresponding field.